Purplewells/purplewells/README.md

 ## 🚀 Hey there!
-I'm a Business Systems Specialist
+I'm a Data Engineer & Business Systems Specialist

 I sit at the intersection of business infrastructure, data design, and **Ethical Cybersecurity**.
 I specialise in building robust, efficient systems while ensuring they are locked down against modern threats.

-Right now, I'm focusing on healthcare technology architecture and teaching the next generation of builders how to visualise complex data.
+Right now, I'm focusing on healthcare technology architecture, cybersecurity and teaching the next generation of builders how to visualise complex data.

 ---
 ### 🛠️ What I'm Working On Right Now

 - **🏥 PowerHealthcare Application:** Designing and developing an enterprise-grade healthcare application focused on high availability, data privacy, and seamless business workflows.